SAP Omnichannel Promotion Pricing for SAP Retail Omnichannel Commerce

 - Typically, regular sales prices like sales list prices and sales net prices are calculated by the SAP ERP based SD pricing plus condition technique.
 These prices act as a “start” value for the new Omnichannel Promotion Pricing calculation.

-So simply all price and promotional offer types and rule information that is needed to calculate the effective sales prices plus the total cart value are centrally held in the Omnichannel Price and Promotion repository in SAP CAR and stored in the Demand Data Foundation (DDF).
+So simply all price and promotional offer types and rule information that is needed to calculate the effective sales prices and cart value are centrally held in the Omnichannel Price and Promotion repository in SAP CAR and stored in the Demand Data Foundation (DDF).

 Transformation of Offers into OPP Promotions